 - Select the website archive file on your computer and Upload it to our server.

-- Right-click on the uploaded file and Extract the archived files to the public_html directory.
+- Right-click on the uploaded file and Extract the archived files to the public_html folder.

 Before we begin, make sure to extract the archive to your local computer as FileZilla doesn’t have an Extract feature.